PrescillaGatdet/Software-Testing-and-Validation/README.md

 ## 💰 Budget Management System

-A budget management system designed to help users track income, expenses, and savings, developed with a strong focus on **software testing and validation** principles.
+A budget management system designed to help users track income, expenses, savings and investments developed with a strong focus on **software testing and validation** principles.
 This project demonstrates the application of **test planning, test case design, validation techniques, and defect tracking** in a real-world software system.

 ## 🎯 Project Objectives